kestvir/password-manager/README.md

 - [x] Users can reset their main app password.
 - [x] Users can generate random safe passwords using several generating options.
 - [x] Users can choose to save their encrypted passwords.
-- [x] Users can retrieve their saved passwords.
+- [x] Users can retrieve, update and delete their saved passwords.

 ## Technologies used